-Rockville Alimony Lawyer Fights for Fair Spousal Support
+Rockville Spousal Support Lawyer

-- Temporary alimony — Also known as pendente lite alimony, temporary alimony is available only while your divorce case remains open.
+Temporary alimony.
+Also known as pendente lite alimony, temporary alimony is available only while your divorce case remains open.
 Once your divorce becomes final, the amount of spousal support may change or stop altogether, depending on the terms of the divorce order.

-- Rehabilitative alimony — Rehabilitative alimony begins when the divorce becomes final and lasts for a finite period of time.
+Rehabilitative alimony.
+Rehabilitative alimony begins when the divorce becomes final and lasts for a finite period of time.
 The purpose is to give the spouse who needs support a reasonable time to become financially independent.

-- If your age, health or disability status makes you incapable of becoming self-supporting
+- If your age, health, or disability status makes you incapable of becoming self-supporting;